Saybrone/BackToTheFuture-wro2025-fe/other/README.md

 When you click to  ` phone ` you can see the phone model that we used for obstacle challenge.

+When you click to  `arduino_nano ` you can see the photo of the arduino nano.

 When you click to  `ultrasonic_sensor` you can see the photo of the ultrasonic sensor.